Main content | back to top

 In addition to appearing at the Commonwealth Club in San Francisco last week, Shell President Marvin Odum also addressed the Churchill Club in Silicon Valley along with Dr. Cho Khong, Shell Scenarios expert.

-Audio From Marvin Odum’s Discussion of Water, Food and Energy
+Marvin Odum’s Discussion on Water, Food, Energy

 Shell President Marvin Odum addressed the Commonwealth Club in San Francisco last week to talk about the company’s scenario planning and the link between water, food and energy.